margaretmf/margaretmf.github.io/creativewriting.md

 * Exploring the idea of "filter" for art, and copying vs. creating. vs original
 * Appreciate the way multiple people turn to the same things in nature to photograph, sketch, paint, or appreciate
 * Apreciate how music expresses feelings that multiple people have
+* Realized that art shares the same idioms, language, or concepts from that other art uses but spins off it to share an original viewpoint or filter, and multiple artists may look to the same object in different ways, and there's harmony since we all belong to the same universe

 ## Nature ##
 *I believe* nature allows a simpler and fuller life [in 2009, 2010]